kanriapp/kanri/CONTRIBUTING.md

 * Find help wanted tickets that are up for grabs in GitHub.
 Comment to let everyone know you’re working on it and let a core contributor assign the issue to you.
 If there’s no ticket for what you want to work on, you are free to continue with your changes.
 * If in some case you need to use another dependency, create a new issue requesting for the package to be reviewed.
 * Your code should follow general Vue conventions, except for some exclusions, most notably camelCasing and events
+* After writing your code, make sure to lint your code with `yarn lint`.
 * When your changes are checked in to your fork, make sure to test your code extensively.
 Your commits should also follow the commit conventions.
 * Submit your pull request for a code review and wait for a Kanri core contributor to review it.
 When in doubt, ask for help in the Kanri Discord server.
 * Last but not least, make sure to have fun with the code!